qulishen/qulishen.github.io/_pages/about.md

 My research interests focus on image restoration, with particular attention to flicker removal, lens flare removal and deblurring.

 # 🔥 News
+- *2025.10*: &nbsp; We win the third place in the [AIM 2025 Challenge on Robust Offline Video Super-Resolution](https://www.cvlai.net/aim/2025/AIM2025awards_certificates.pdf).
 - *2025.09*: &nbsp;🎉🎉 2 paper are accepted to NeurIPS 2025.
-- *2025.08*: &nbsp;🎉🎉 We win the third place in the [MIPI 2025 challenge for Aberration Correction in Mobile Cameras](https://mipi-challenge.org/MIPI2025/award_certificates_2025.pdf).
+- *2025.08*: &nbsp; We win the third place in the [MIPI 2025 Challenge for Aberration Correction in Mobile Cameras](https://mipi-challenge.org/MIPI2025/award_certificates_2025.pdf).
 - *2025.04*: &nbsp;🎉🎉 1 paper is accepted to CVPR 2025 highlight.
 - *2024.07*: &nbsp;🎉🎉 1 paper is accepted to ECCV 2024.